 Hugo’s is a Montrose institution where you go when you want to eat a lot of Mexican food in a more upscale space - think chandeliers and lots of ivy.
 They’re known for their table-side shaken margaritas and traditional dishes like ceviche and mole poblano, along with one of the best tree-covered patios in town, but more than any of that, it’s their Sunday brunch buffet that sets them apart.
 It’s $35, includes more than 20 dishes like chilaquiles, duck carnitas, and tamales, and is exactly where you should eat on a Sunday when your only plans afterward are sitting and/or sleeping.

-Houston is only 30 miles from the Gulf Coast, but the local seafood often gets overlooked because “Texas” + “fresh fish” seems as logical as letting your mom run your Bumble account for you.
-Kata Robata in Upper Kirby, however, serves sushi made with fish caught right off the coast, and they’ve been at it for a decade.
+Kata Robata in Upper Kirby serves sushi made with fish caught right off the coast, and they’ve been at it for a decade.
 The menu here is huge, with lots of sashimi and specialty rolls to choose from, as well as dishes you wouldn’t normally see at a sushi place, like foie gras and duck soba and spicy soy ramen.
-The multi-course omakase is the best way to taste a bunch of local fish (whatever’s fresh that day), so sit at the bar, let the chef decide for you, and you’ll learn that “Texas seafood” isn’t actually a death wish.
+The multi-course omakase is the best way to taste a bunch of local fish (whatever’s fresh that day), so sit at the bar and just let the chef decide for you.

 El Tiempo Cantina is perfect for two very different situations: a classic Tex-Mex feast with a big group, or a margarita-infused pregame to kick off your night out.
 Start with some queso and then order one of the huge parrillada fajita platters to share.
 There are multiple locations around town, but our favorite is the one on Washington Ave.
 Expect a crowd, and also a basket of fresh tortilla chips upon arrival.